 As a student at Vanderbilt, Ricky is currently President of the Entertainment and Sports Law Society, as well as the Event Coordinator for the Cork and Tap Legal Society.
 In the fall of 2015, he will serve as an intern to the Volunteer Lawyers and Professionals for the Arts where he will work to connect legal volunteers with artists who need legal services but might not be able to afford them.
 Furthermore, he will work at Vanderbilt's Intellectual Property and the Arts Clinic and serve on the Journal of Entertainment and Technology Law.
 Post graduation from Vanderbilt in May 2017, Ricky will pursue a career as an entertainment attorney.

-After growing up near Washington, DC, Nicole Reese moved out to Colorado in 2007 to follow her dreams as an avid conservationist and outdoor enthusiast.
-Nicole recently graduated from Colorado State University with a M.S. in Conservation Leadership.
-Her thesis project focused on stakeholder engagement and collaborative conservation revolving around an endangered dolphin species in New Zealand called the Maui’s dolphin.
+After growing up near Washington, DC, Nicole Reese moved out to Colorado ten years ago to follow her dreams as an avid conservationist.
+With a M.S. in Conservation Leadership from Colorado State University, her thesis project focused on stakeholder engagement and collaborative conservation efforts to recover an endangered dolphin species in New Zealand.

-Melding her two passions for science and education, Nicole’s interests have delved into collaborative conservation, citizen science, conservation communication, and facilitation.
-She enjoys hiking, backpacking, trail running, and stand up paddle boarding.
-Nicole loves sharing her passion for nature with others, and hopes that she can inspire action to make our world a brighter, greener place.
+Nicole enjoys hiking, backpacking, trail running, and stand up paddle boarding.
+She loves sharing her passion for nature with others, and hopes to inspire actions that make our world a brighter, greener place.

 Maggie Comstock is an environmental policy and sustainability professional based in Washington, D.C.
 Maggie works at Conservation International (CI) as the Senior Manager for Climate and Biodiversity Finance Policy.
 Maggie manages CI’s overall biodiversity policy engagement with particular focus to matters related to finance.
 She also leads the organization’s work on climate finance policy, working to create the policy frameworks and models needed to unlock additional funding for nature-based solutions to climate change.